matthiaskoenig/annotatedb/README.md

 <b><a href="https://orcid.org/0000-0002-4588-4925" title="0000-0002-4588-4925"><img src="./docs/images/orcid.png" height="15"/></a> Jan Grzegorzewski</b>

 `AnnotateDB` (pronounced `annotated bee`, https://annotatedb.com) is a database with web frontend for mapping of annotations found in computational models in biology.
-**Our mission** is to provide mapped annotation resources which simplify annotation of computational models and mapping of entities in such models.
+* **Our mission** is to provide mapped annotation resources which simplify annotation of computational models and mapping of entities in such models.
-**Our vision** is to provide a single integrated knowledge resource which simplifies mapping between commonly occurring annotations in biological models and data.
+* **Our vision** is to provide a single integrated knowledge resource which simplifies mapping between commonly occurring annotations in biological models and data.

 `AnnotateDB` provides a high quality mapping of annotations on each other based on existing resources.
-Key features are
+Features are
 - annotation mappings from multiple sources
 - support for custom annotation mappings
 - support for `qualifiers`, i.e., more detailed relationships between annotations